-One of the most important questions we’re asked from people considering installing solar panels is, How much do solar panels cost?
+One of the most important questions from people looking to acquire solar panel systems is how much do they cost?

-Solar power is a low-risk, high-return investment if you have the cash to purchase it outright.
-Otherwise, you can finance the system to achieve a monthly payment that is cash-flow neutral from day one.
-We offer interest rates as low as 2.99 percent as well as $0 down payment options.
+Solar power is a low-risk, high-return investment, especially if you have the cash to purchase it outright.
+If not, you can finance your system with monthly payments that make cash flow neutral from day one.

 SAVING WITH SOLAR

 There are numerous ways to save money when going solar.
 Whether you’re looking to reduce costs on installation or your utility bill, we’ll detail all of the ways you can save with solar power.

 Lowering the Price of Your Home Solar Power System

 - Local rebates: Reduce solar installation costs with renewable energy incentives from your local or state government.

 - Federal rebates: Take advantage of the federal solar tax credit, which can save you 26% on solar panel installation costs.